Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Introduction

 This recent interest in models describing lateral fluidity of material surfaces motivates our choice of the test fluid problem here.
 We consider the Navier--Stokes equations posed on a geometrically steady surface.
 These equations govern the tangential viscous motions of the surface fluid subject to the inextensibility condition.
 A geometrically unfitted discretization technique known as the trace finite element method (Trace FEM)~\cite{ORG09,olshanskii2016trace} is applied to handle the systems numerically.
-The augmentation is added on continuous level in the form of the grad-div stabilization~\cite{olshanskii2002low,olshanskii2004grad}.
-A preconditioned iterative method with recucled factorizations is then applied to solve the linearized Navier--Stokes equations on each time step of numerical simulations.
+The augmentation is added on finite element (FE) level in the form of the grad-div stabilization~\cite{olshanskii2002low,olshanskii2004grad}.
+For such a setting, we prove eigenvalue bounds for the preconditioned system that extend a result from \cite{benzi2006augmented} for the case of the unfitted surface FEM and the FE-level augmentation.
+Compared to the case treated in \cite{benzi2006augmented} and other publications, the FE-level augmentation delivers a different algebraic structure.
+The latter required us to search for different arguments to prove the eigenvalue bounds.
+A preconditioned iterative method with recycled factorizations is then applied to solve the linearized Navier--Stokes equations on each time step of numerical simulations.
 The whole approach is used to compute two interesting surface flows: the Kelvin--Helmholtz instability problem on a sphere and a torus.
 We observe a notable difference in the evolution of (large) vortices in these two settings.

+Summarizing, the paper contributes to the field of developing fast and reliable solvers for fluid problems by (i) Introducing a simple and efficient strategy to reuse factorizations of positive definite matrices leading to a solver robust with respect to the Reynolds number; (ii) Extending the AL preconditioner and its eigenvalue analysis to the trace FEM discretization of the linearized surface Navier--Stokes equations.
+Our construction can be useful for other unfitted FEMs for fluid equations.
+Equipped with these tools we simulate for the first time the Kelvin--Helmholtz instability on a torus.

 The remainder of the paper consists of three sections.
 In section~\ref{sectioncont} we recall the surface Navier--Stokes equations and apply $\vect P_2$--$P_1$ Trace FEM to discretize them.
-Section~\ref{s:matr} considers the properties of the resulting linear algebraic systems, introduces a preconditioner and recycling strategy.
+Section~\ref{s:matr} considers the properties of the resulting linear algebraic systems, introduces a preconditioner, eigenvalue bounds, and recycling strategy.
+A proof of the bounds is given in the Appendix section.
 Finally, section~\ref{s_num} collects and discusses the results of numerical experiments.